Tax Management India. Com

 X X X X Extracts X X X X

-..... ks.
+..... shown in the books.
 Accordingly, the assessee had declared additional income of Rs.
 3,11,76,525/- for the year under consideration.
 3. During the course of assessment proceedings, the Assessing Officer noted that while the assessee has declared the additional income in the hands of the firm, however, the assessee has included the same in the closing stock as on 31.03.2015.
 The Assessing Officer, therefore, asked the assessee to explain as to why the excess stock of Rs.
 3,11,76,525/- disclosed during survey as additional income should not be added u/s 69B of the Act as unexplained investment as the same was unaccounted.
 The assessee submitted that during the course of survey, neither any instance of actual unaccounted entries concerning the stock was noticed by the survey party nor any unaccounted bills were detected during the survey proceedings.
 Whatever declaration was made was from the scratch details of stock available from the stock registers of the assessee and such statements were drawn purely on notional basis, rough estimation of available quantity of stock.
-It was submitted that since the assessee himself had offered the estimated excess stock as additional income for the financial year .....
+It was submitted that since the assessee himself had offered the estimated excess stock as additional income for t .....

 X X X X Extracts X X X X